 Under Texas law, you must transfer the title of a vehicle within 30 days of purchasing it.
 Failure to comply with this rule can result in penalties or fines.
 However, certain exceptions may apply, so it’s always best to verify with the Texas Department of Motor Vehicles (DMV) for the most up-to-date requirements.

-As you finalize your vehicle title transfer, make sure your car is safe and looking its best.
+As you finalize the vehicle title transfer, ensure your car is safe and looking its best.
 Schedule a quick auto glass check or replacement with TLC Auto Glass for added peace of mind on Texas roads.

 Navigating the Paperwork: How to Transfer an Out-of-State Vehicle Title in Texas